Fair Clustering with Minimum Representation Constraints: Numerical Results

-For the sake of brevity we report results for this ablation study in the $k$-means setting, but the results were similar in the $k$-medians setting.
-Figure \ref{fig:algo_design} shows the performance of these five different variants with respect to cluster quality, computation time, and average time to solve the assignment stage of the algorithm.
-All the amounts presented are normalized to show the percent change with respect to the base MiniReL algorithm, and averaged over $k \in [2,14]$.
-Negative values indicate an improvement over the baseline algorithm.
-Overall, the results show that the two-stage decomposition (MiniReL-TwoStage) approach leads to a decrease in computation time over the baseline algorithm leading to as much as a 20\% percentage reduction in computation time on the Adult data set with two sensitive features.
-Solving the second stage problem via network flow (MiniReL-TwoStageFlow) also gives a small additional reduction in computation time over the the two-stage decomposition alone.
-Both approaches have no large impact on the objective (i.e., clustering cost) of the final solutions).
-Adding pre-fixing (Minirel-PrefixFlow) while still solving the \fsabbrv problem via IP yields an additional reduction in computation time in most of the datasets - the exception being the Default that had on average only 1.2 iterations that needed to use IP.
-Solving the \fsabbrv problem via the polynomial time heuristic led to a large additional reduction in computation time (an additional 30\% in the adult dataset) but comes with a slight reduction to the quality of the clusters found.
-In most datasets this increase in cluster cost is small (under 1\% on average) but in the voting dataset this led to a 7\% point increase.
+Overall, the results validate key algorithmic components of MiniReL.
+For large datasets, the two-stage decomposition (MiniReL-TwoStage) approach leads to a decrease in computation time over the baseline algorithm with as much as a 50\% reduction in computation time on the Adult dataset.
+For smaller datasets the two-stage decomposition has a mixed effect, increasing the computation time in some instances while reducing it in others.
+For smaller datasets, the baseline MiniReL approach runs quickly and the two-stage decomposition introduces additional overhead (i.e., setting up two MILP problems) that outweights its benefits.
+Solving the second stage problem via network flow (MiniReL-Flow) also gives a small additional reduction in computation time over the two-stage decomposition alone, especially on a per-iteration basis.
+Both approaches have no large impact on the objective (i.e., clustering cost) of the final solutions, and the addition of the network flow algorithm only adds very modest additive fairness violations (at most 1.4\% for small datasets and 0.06\% for larger datasets).
+Adding pre-fixing (Minirel-Prefix) yields an additional reduction in computation time in most of the datasets and dramatically reduces the per iteration computation time.
+Solving the \fsabbrv problem via the heuristic led to a large additional reduction in computation time (e.g., an additional $20\%$ in the adult dataset) but comes with a slight reduction in the quality of the clusters found (at worst 2\% increase in the objective).
+We also validate these results on synthetic data in Appendix \ref{app:synthetic}.

+Based on these results we focus on the two most promising variants of our algorithm: MiniReL-Prefix, which we denote with MiniReL-IP, and MiniReL-PrefixFlow, which we denote with MiniReL-Flow.
+We evaluate both variants as they include the most successful algorithmic components, pre-fixing and heuristics for the \fsabbrvx.
+While MiniReL-IP satisfies MR-fairness exactly, MiniReL-Flow incorporates the faster bi-criteria network approximation for the APFR and might have small additive violations of the fairness constraints.